kersorianek/mon-portfolio/_posts/2018-09-11-How to Prepare Test Case.md

 Effective test cases are an essential component of any software testing process.
 They help ensure that the product functions as intended, is reliable, and meets the needs of its users.

+## Elements of a well-written test case

+A well-written test case should be clear, concise, and easily understandable.
+It should contain the following elements:

+### Test case ID:
+A unique identifier that allows easy reference to the test case.

+### Test case name:
+A descriptive title that provides an overview of the test case.

+### Test case objective:
+A statement that describes the purpose of the test case and what it aims to achieve.

+### Preconditions:
+A list of conditions that must be met before the test case can be executed.
+This includes any hardware, software, or environmental requirements.

+### Test steps:
+A detailed list of steps that need to be followed to execute the test case.

+### Expected results:
+A clear and concise description of what should happen when the test case is executed successfully.

+### Actual results:
+A record of the outcome of the test case when it is executed.

+### Pass/fail criteria:
+A set of criteria that determines whether the test case has passed or failed.

 # How to write test case for software:

+Let's learn how to write test cases for your software project.

 ## Use a clear title